X-EcutiOnner/ida-patcher/README.md

 After installed Keystone, simply copy 'idapatcher.py' to IDA's plugins folder, it will be automatically loaded on the next time you start IDA Pro.

-Since I only test it on IDA Pro 7.0, if you encountered some bugs, please feel free to file an issue.
+If you encountered some bugs, please feel free to file an issue.

 **Happy patching!**